MonetDB/monetdb-r-docker/README.md

 # Advanced
 ## Multiple database servers per container
 The MonetDB daemon [monetdbd](https://www.monetdb.org/Documentation/monetdbd-man-page) allows for multiple MonetDB database server processes to run on the same system and listed on the same port.
-While it is not advised not run more than one database server in the same Docker container, you can do that by creating a new database with the [monetdb](https://www.monetdb.org/Documentation/monetdb-man-page) command-line control tool.
+While it is not advised to run more than one database server in the same Docker container, you can do that by creating a new database with the [monetdb](https://www.monetdb.org/Documentation/monetdb-man-page) command-line control tool.

 For more information on how to use MonetDB, check out the [tutorial](https://www.monetdb.org/Documentation/UserGuide/Tutorial).